 Project risk management is important because a badly managed risk can create havoc on a project.
 It could even get to the point where the project isn’t worth pursuing any longer because the risk profile is strategically unaligned to what the company is prepared to accept.

-In the end, great risk management tries to reduce the likelihood of negative risk adversely affecting project performance to minimise the impact on project outputs.
+In the end, great risk management tries to reduce the likelihood of negative risk adversely affecting project performance to minimize the impact on project outputs.

 Going beyond the basic identification and logging of risks is a way to link risk management to project performance and ensure that you are giving your projects the best possible chance of success.